raspereza/HtoAA/README.md

 genmutrk_DR : dR(mu,track)
 ```

-Using this information we can study correlations by plotting 2D distributions (genmutrk_DR,genmutrk_Pt) or (genmutrk_DR,genmutrk_P) by plotting  in bins of pT(p) of mu+track system (e.g. pT=[10,15,20,25,100] GeV).
+Using this information we can study correlations by plotting 2D distributions (genmutrk_DR,genmutrk_Pt) or (genmutrk_DR,genmutrk_P).
+Another way to study correlations is to plot genmutrk_DR in bins of genmutrk_Pt(genmutrk_P) (e.g. genmutrk_Pt=[10,15,20,25,100] GeV).
 One has to perform these study for several mass hypotheses, e.g. ma = 4, 7, 10, 12, 15 GeV.
 The results of these studies can be then used to come up with optimal formula for upper cut on dR(mu,track) as a function of pT(p) of muon-track system.